 The southernmost borough of New York, Staten Island is well known for its Zoo, The Snug Harbor Cultural Center, Botanical Garden, and Children’s Museum.
-Connected to Manhattan via the Staten Island Ferry running across New York Harbor and transporting passengers for free.
+Connected to Manhattan via the Staten Island Ferry running across New York Harbor and transporting passengers for free, make sure you include this island of adventure in your travel plan.
 It can also be reached by car crossing the Verrazzano-Narrows Bridge from $74, or with a professional private driver from $114.
 The Staten Island Railway will get you there for $2.50 from Manhattan.

 Staten Island Key Information